ilonasinn/ilonasinn/README.md

 My name is Ilona Sinn, I'm a first year PhD candidate at the University of Wollongong.

--   🔭 I'm currently working on **Humpback whales in Antarctic waters**
+-   🔭 I'm currently working on **Humpback whales in the Southern Ocean**

 -   🌱 I'm currently learning how to use **Github**